 Meth is infamous for the physical and mental toll it takes on people who struggle with a use disorder.
 “Meth mouth” is a common side effect.
 The teeth begin to rot in the mouth because of a reduction in protective saliva and poor hygiene.
 People addicted to meth often pick sores into their skin because of a sensation that bugs are crawling on them constantly.

-Meth interacts with the nervous system, which can lead to many long-term health issues.
+Meth interacts with the nervous system and can lead to many long-term health issues.
 These health issues include:

 Whether eaten, smoked, or injected, meth puts your physical and mental health at risk.
 Do not hesitate to reach out for help if you or a loved one are struggling with a meth use disorder.
 Caring treatment providers are available around the clock for those interested in taking their first steps towards recovery.

 What are you struggling with?